Functional-Coefficient Models for Multivariate Time Series in Designed Experiments: with Applications to Brain Signals: Conclusion

-Finally, even though the proposed model is here applied to EEG signals, the modeling framework is very general and may have potential applications in entirely different contexts.
-For example, Gross Domestic Product (GDP) from different countries may be explained through the MX-FAR model, where GDPs from top producing countries may serve as the reference signals as they drive the global economy.
+Finally, even though the proposed mixed-effects non-linear model is here applied to EEG signals, the modeling framework is very general and may have potential applications in entirely different contexts.
+For example, Gross Domestic Product (GDP) from different countries may be explained through the MXFAR model, where GDPs from top producing countries may serve as the reference signals as they drive the global economy.
 The same model may be useful for stock market prices where leading companies dictate the direction of the market.
+Practitioners may employ our MXFAR methodology using the \texttt{mxfar} package, downloadable through the Github repository \url{https://github.com/ptredondo/mxfar}.